• Home

 Share on FacebookShare on Twitter

-A groundbreaking report released in June 2025 has sent shockwaves through global economic circles, revealing that “cyber” has ascended to become the world’s third-largest economy.
+A innovative report released in June 2025 has sent shockwaves through global economic circles, revealing that “cyber” has ascended to become the world’s third-largest economy.
 With projected damages from cybercrime alone expected to reach a staggering $10.5 trillion annually by the end of 2025, this digital leviathan now trails only the economic powerhouses of the United States and China.

 This unprecedented economic shift, according to Cybersecurity Ventures and echoed by various industry analyses, signifies the largest transfer of wealth in history.
 The illicit profits generated by cybercrime dwarf the financial toll of natural disasters annually and surpass the combined global trade of all major illegal drugs.